ibm-cloud-docs/transit-gateway/displayroutereport.md

 ```
 {: codeblock}

-## Generating and viewing a route report by using the API
+## Generating and viewing a route report using the API
 {: #generate-route-report-api}
 {: api}